 Yaz & Yasmin Injury Attorneys in Memphis

-We Are Dedicated to Your Success & Satisfaction
+We Are Dedicated to Your Success and Satisfaction

 At Gatti, Keltner, Bienvenu & Montesi, PLC, we are actively working on personal injury and wrongful death cases of young women who took Yasmin or Yaz at some time during the period from 2001, when Yasmin was first launched onto the market, through 2008.

 The injuries at issue vary from sudden cardiac deaths to gallbladder and kidney problems, to thromboembolic events, such as strokes, pulmonary embolism, and deep vein thrombosis.
 If you have experienced one or more of these conditions or a loved one has died from them, please contact us for a free consultation to explore your legal options.
-You can contact our Yaz and Yasmin injury lawyers in Memphis at (901) 526-2126.
+You can contact our dangerous drug lawyers in Memphis at (901) 526-2126.